BracketSpace/Notification/readme.txt

 = Next release =
 * [Added] `notification/notify` filter which control if notification should be sent or not
+* [Added] `notification/settings` action which accepts Settings API class as a parameter
 * [Changed] Settings and Singleton are now loaded from Composer libraries
 * [Changed] Gulp default task to build, and added watch task which boots up BS